 This technique, while very useful, is not applicable in every case where a spinal fusion is required, due to anatomic considerations.
 When an XLIF approach is not possible or safe, other minimally-invasive approaches could be utilized to achieve the desired outcome.

 Posterior lumbar fusion; Transforaminal lumbar interbody fusion (TLIF)

 Transforaminal lumbar interbody fusion (TLIF) is a procedure that fuses the anterior and posterior columns of the spine through a single posterior approach.
 This procedure is usually combined with a decompressive laminectomy to take pressure off the nerves, and the fusion is added to stabilize the spine when necessary, such as when a spondylolisthesis is present.

-In this procedure, a 2-5 inch incision is made in the midline of the lower back.
+In this procedure, an incision is made in the midline of the lower back.
 First, a laminectomy is performed, as described here.
 Then, the nerve roots are gently held out of the way, while the disc is removed, and a cage and bone graft are placed inside the disc space to achieve a spinal fusion.
 Additional bone graft material is also placed along the back of the spine, and screws are placed for enhanced stability.
 Most patient note immediate relief of the preoperative leg pain, and improvement in the back discomfort as the fusion heals over the ensuing months after surgery.
 Usually, a one to three night hospital stay is necessary after this operation.